kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

 ##

 # Run the NFSv4 client daemon:
-# - run this preferably as "Adminstrator", but this is not a requirement
+# - run this preferably as "Administrator", but this is not a requirement
-# - requires seperate terminal
+# - requires separate terminal
 $ /sbin/msnfs41client run_daemon

 # Mount a filesystem and use it